Der-Henning/tgtg/README.md

-# tgtg
+# Too Good To Go Scanner

-Too Good To Go Scanner
+Scanns favorites every minuite for new packages and sends push message to pushsafer device.